voxpelli/webpage-webmentions/README.md

 ### 0.5.1

+* Feature: Added a new experimental `interactions` query parameter to the `/api/mentions` endpoint.
+Enables custom facepile-solutions.
 * Improvement: Link to the posts rather than author in facepiles for repost interactions and author-url-less posts
 * Improvement: Added interaction support to example mentions
+* Improvement: Some minor style changes to the website
+* Fix: Now falls back correctly to UTC for timezone-less publish times (best solution for now until a more proper timezone can be resolved for those)

 ### 0.5.0